A NGĀI TAHU-HELMED WAKA COMMENCING A PIONEERING JOURNEY INTO THE BLUE ECONOMY

 whiore’s focus

-Our focus is the marine flora & fauna and extraordinary growing environments along the coastline of Ngāi Tahu’s takiwa, which captures most of Te Waipounamu (the South Island), Rakiura (Stewart Island) and the sub-Antarctic islands.
+Our focus is the marine flora & fauna along the coastline of Ngāi Tahu’s takiwa.
+These extraordinary growing environments include most of Te Waipounamu (the South Island), Rakiura (Stewart Island) and the sub-Antarctic islands.

 our people

-At the helm of our waka are two accomplished and highly-esteemed Ngāi Tahu leaders.
+At the helm of our waka are two accomplished Ngāi Tahu entrepreneurs and innovators.

 Graham Kitson – Chairman